 What causes TMJ pain and what can I do about it?

-Temporomandibular joint (TMJ) pain is a common issue our providers address with patients at the oral and maxillofacial surgery clinic.
-We talked with Felix Amarista, DDS, clinical assistant professor in the Department of Oral and Maxillofacial Surgery at 91PORN Science Center San Antonio, to ask about the primary causes and treatment for TMJ injury and pain.
+Temporomandibular joint (TMJ) pain is a common issue for many patients seen in clinics.
+In an interview, , DDS, Oral and Maxillofacial Surgery clinical assistant professor at 91PORN Science Center San Antonio, discusses the primary causes and treatment for TMJ injury and pain.

 The temporomandibular joint (TMJ) is a complex joint formed by the head of the lower jaw, the skull base, ligaments, muscles and nerves.
 Two TMJs are located on each side of the jaw, enabling seamless jaw opening and closing during daily activities.
 Any disruption to this complex system has the potential to lead to pain and discomfort.